 We strongly believe that toy libraries deserve great software- making them just as viable and ubiquitous as book libraries.

-Melissa has a PhD in theoretical quantum mechanics and has works as a software developer.
+Melissa has a PhD in theoretical quantum mechanics and works as a software developer in Science I.T.

 Contact her directly at email@example.com

 Rebecca works as a bioinformatics software developer and is very interested in data science and data visualisation.